victornaca/Projeto-Lab2-Fatec/README.md

 - Open Swagger;
 - Find the Export Resource package;
 - Click on any endpoint;
-- Press the "Try it out" button
+- Press the "Try it out" button;
-- Within responses click on "Download File"
+- Within responses click on "Download File";
 - Or put the url in your browser example:
 ```shell script
 http://localhost:8080/exportar/clientes